Best Running Shoes for Flat Feet

 Furthermore, the FluidRide Midsole gives a balance of cushioning and spring.
 It also reduces weight and makes the shoe very durable.
 Its FluidFit Upper combines stretch support with multi-directional stretch mesh that adapts to runners’ foot.
 Thus, it creates a truly natural glove-like fit.
 ASICS also uses the Heel Clutching System Technology, an exoskeleton heel counter to give enhanced support and create better heel fitting.
 Moreover, it comes with a sockliner that absorbs moisture easily and makes the shoe more breathable.

-Helps prevents heel pain
+- Helps prevents heel pain

-Great overall foot support
+- Great overall foot support

-Great comfort and cushioning
+- Great comfort and cushioning

-Light in weight and breathable
+- Light in weight and breathable

-Seems too pricey
+- Seems too pricey

-Seems shorter and narrower than the previous versions
+- Seems shorter and narrower than the previous versions

 Saucony has built the Guide 10 is to upgrade the earlier versions in terms of style and looks.
 This has made it more appealing to runners.
 It also gives a great run with a mesh upper, tri-flex outsole and a good midsole design.
 In addition, the Tri-Flex outsole design gives more ground contact and improved flexibility.
 It also enhances the spreading of force over a greater surface area and at the same time gives optimal traction.

 Furthermore, the FlexFilm, which is a sturdy, light in weight material, is blended with the upper.
 This is to give room to fewer layers in the shoe to give that flexible, seamless feel.
 Moreover, Saucony uses the Everun cushioning technology to give the shoe more spring with smoother landings and stronger take-offs.
 The 8mm offset also allows cushioning to be more evenly spread between the heel and forefoot in the shoe.
-Finally, this often gives a more balanced and comfortable body position with every stride.
+This often gives a more balanced and comfortable body position with every stride.